AhsanSarwar0413/lci-usps-mock/README.md

 # React + Vite

+To Run this project use these commands: `npm install` and then `npm run dev`

+make sure you have Node installed on your machine.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: